 I suspect it was both Marx’s anticipation of man’s perfect unity and his myth of the historically privileged proletarian consciousness that led to his theory’s being turned into the ideology of the totalitarian movement; not because he conceived of it in such terms, but because its basic values could not be realized in any other way.
 It was not that Marx’s theory lacked a vision of future society; it did not.
 But even his powerful imagination could not stretch so far as to envisage the transition from the “pre-history” to “genuine history” and come up with the proper social technology for converting the former into the latter; this step had to be carried out by practical leaders.
 And that necessarily implied adding to the inherited body of doctrine and filling in the details.

-Another partial expression of Kolakowski’s views can be found in his essay “The Myth of Human Self-Identity.”
+Another partial statement of Kolakowski’s views can be found in his essay “The Myth of Human Self-Identity.”
 The myth was “soteriological,” or a doctrine of salvation, and it required “the identity of civil and political society.”
 In this essay, Kolakowski cited Marx’s quote above about “human emancipation” and argued that the revolutionary theorist’s later works “grew out of this initial hope.”
 The same vision, he said, “of man returning to perfect unity, experiencing his personal life directly as a social force, makes up the philosophical background of Marxian socialism.
 In all later writings which were to define his position in contrast to liberal, anarchist, and communist totalitarian doctrines, the same eschatological concept of unified man remains.”
-In Marx’s eschatology, humanity could redeem itself through social revolution.

 Liberalism, in contrast, cannot deliver us from alienation.
 Liberalism (broadly defined) offers social peace and individual freedom, but not perfect unity.
 It takes conflict between rival interests as a given.
 It seeks to mediate our competing demands through the state, which partially limits the freedom of each in order to provide security for all.
 And while this state can promote the general welfare, it leaves most human activities to civil society (also broadly defined), which is the varied realm of particular interests.
-Liberals regard this bifurcated arrangement as indispensable.
 The state neither replaces civil society nor becomes superfluous to it, thus avoiding the twin evils of tyranny and anarchy.

 But by partitioning social life into public and private spheres, no free society can answer the communist demand for social unity.
 As Kolakowski said in the closing paragraphs of his myth essay: